scripting-drafts/Port-Barcelona-Whatsapp-Bot/README.md

 Classes of Whatsapp Web change with time, so the code has to be updated with the proper new classes.
 Example: Line 138 points to the user name.
-(More info on /classes/)
+(More info on /classes/ and in the last lines of portbcn-early-release.py)

 Run by typing "python3 portbcn-early-release.py" on terminal and scan the QR with a phone.